Iverefiner/ea-graphs/README.md

 - clone to your computer
 - yarn install
-- In App.css, replace API_KEY value with your api key
+- In App.js, replace API_KEY value with your api key
 - yarn start